 The program originated in the following two conclusions identified by the participants of the First Nations Math Education Workshop which was held in Banff, Alberta, in November 2009:

 Teach math in the cultural context of the students,

 In particular, storytelling by Ms. Rina Sinclair of the Siksika Nation, one of the elders who contributed to the workshop, inspired us to wish to apply the Indigenous tradition of storytelling as a vehicle to both communicate and promote some of the mathematical concepts.

 Over the last ten years a series of short stories and animated films has been created.
-The stories have English, French, and nine First Nation languages versions.
+The stories have English, French, and eleven First Nation languages versions.